elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 - Order of operations in multiple terms
 - How to get total number of matching objects
+- How to handle variable number of search terms (perhaps integrator mode?)

 ### Delete Object
 ##### Example Use Case